DhiralKaniya/razorpay-java-client/README.md

 **_Below steps are the test account.
 User of that will not charge from their bank and below is used for testing purpose only._**

 ### Step 1 - Create order via API
-- Here we will create an order
+- Here we will create an order via hosted API.
+- UI - can call this API on click of user amount selection or order create.

 #### Request
 ```
 Request URL :- https://glacial-earth-89199.herokuapp.com/payment/order_create